 Milt Hinton, Chuck Israels, Monk Montgomery, George Mraz, Abe Laboriel, Steve Gilmore, Harvie S, John Neves, Steve LaSpina, John Lockwood, Ed Schuller, Jeff Berlin, Mark Dresser, Dave Santoro, Putter Smith, Keter Betts, Charlie LaChapelle, Thomson Kneeland, Ben Street, Dave Zinno, Marty Ballou, Hans Glawischnig, Paul Del Nero, Peter Herbert, Bruce Gertz, Walter Schmocker, Oscar Stagnaro, George Donchev, Massimo Biolcati, Janek Gwizdala, Esperanza Spalding.

-Kenny Clark, Mel Lewis, Louis Bellson, Ben Riley, Paul Motian, Daniel Humair, Alan Dawson, Adam Nussbaum, Joey Baron, Bill Goodwin, Chester Thomson, Harvey Mason, Peter Donnell, Ed Shaughnessy, Steve Bagby, Terri Lyne Carrington, Joe Hunt, John Hollenbeck, Jim Black, Take Toriyama, Billy Mintz, Ed Soph, Bob Gullotti, George Schuller, Bob Kaufman, Marcello Pellitteri, John Ramsay, Mark Miralta, Charles Haynes, Dave Weigert, Artie Cabral, Ian Froman, Rob Perkins, Jose "Pepe" Taveira, Frank Nemeth, Ziv Ravitz, Mimmo Cafiero, Antonio Sanchez.
+Kenny Clark, Mel Lewis, Louis Bellson, Ben Riley, Paul Motian, Daniel Humair, Alan Dawson, Adam Nussbaum, Joey Baron, Bill Goodwin, Chester Thomson, Harvey Mason, Peter Donnell, Ed Shaughnessy, Steve Bagby, Terri Lyne Carrington, Joe Hunt, John Hollenbeck, Jim Black, Take Toriyama, Billy Mintz, Ed Soph, Bob Gullotti, George Schuller, Bob Kaufman, Marcello Pellitteri, John Ramsay, Mark Miralta, Charles Haynes, Dave Weigert, Artie Cabral, Ian Froman, Rob Perkins, Jose "Pepe" Taveira, Frank Nemeth, Ziv Ravitz, Mimmo Cafiero, Antonio Sanchez, *Harry Blazer.

 The NBC "Tonight Show" Band, Lionel Hampton, Woody Herman, Louis Bellson, Clark Terry, WDR Big Band (Cologne), Herb Pomeroy, Bob Florence, Duke Belaire, Doc Severinsen's Now Generation Brass, MGM Studios Orchestra.